-We know the history of the owner of Scotia PD233, then owned by Mr. George Geddes who fished her out at Rochall, an uninhabited granite islet in the North Atlantic Ocean, 184 miles nearly due west of St. Kilda where the waters are unforgiving, it appears she never seeked shelter in a storm!
+She began her Scottish story with Mr. McLean and retained her name up until 1995 when her new owner George Geddes re-named her Scotia, she worked hard as do all fishing boats, Scotia is well remembered for fishing out at Rochall, an uninhabited granite islet in the North Atlantic Ocean, 184 miles nearly due west of St. Kilda where the waters are unforgiving, it appears she never seeked shelter in a storm!

-George sold Scotia to a friend for £1.00 (yes, one pound!!).
-That lucky and happy man was a Jim McCloud who we are proud to have known, Jim set about making her his home from home, re-naming her Sunshine.
+Jim McCloud who we are proud to have known, set about making her his home from home, re-naming her Sunshine.
 He regualrly took her out to sea and proudly told tales of his solo expeditions with her.

-It took us a further 4 years to get her sea worthy as the engine and gear box had to be rebuilt due to water damage.
-2012 she was proudly at sea again travelling the 100 miles to MacDuff shipyard for a bit of a tidy up!
-Another 100 miles and she was in inverness harbour where her fishing gear and wheelhouse was removed, a gentle swing around the harbour and into the peace of the Caledonian canal, a mere 6 miles to her home at Dochgarroch.
+It took us a further 4 years to get her seaworthy, the engine and gear box had to be rebuilt due to water damage.
+2012 she proudly set to sea again travelling the 100 miles to MacDuff shipyard for a bit of a tidy up!
+Another 100 miles and she was in inverness harbour, all fishing gear & wheelhouse having been removed, a box over the engine and just a ships wheel on a bare hull she took a gentle swing around the harbour into the Moray Firth and into the peace of the Caledonian canal just 6 miles to her home at Dochgarroch.